terrier-org/terrier-core/doc/quickstart-integratedsearch.md

 mvn --version
 ```

-Maven is widely used among Java developers and is the recommended way of integrating Terrier into your project, as it handles the import process for all of Terrier's depedancies automatically.
+Maven is widely used among Java developers and is the recommended way of integrating Terrier into your project, as it handles the import process for all of Terrier's dependencies automatically.
 You can also use other build tools such as Ivy and Gradle (however the use of these other build managers is not covered in the Terrier documentation).

 Importing Terrier
 ----------------------------------------

-As mentioned above, to import Terrier into your application we recommend that you use the Maven dependancy manager.
+As mentioned above, to import Terrier into your application we recommend that you use the Maven dependency manager.
 In effect, Maven is an alternative way to build your project that uses a special [pom.xml](https://maven.apache.org/guides/introduction/introduction-to-the-pom.html) file to control the importing of other pieces of software that your project depends on at compile-time.
 If you are unfamiliar with Maven, then try working through [this tutorial](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).

 If your project is not yet a Maven project, then we recommend that you convert it to one, following the steps in [the above tutorial](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html).
-If you are using an integrated development environemnt (IDE) such as [Eclipse](https://eclipse.org/ide/) or [IntelliJ](https://www.jetbrains.com/idea/), then they support plugins to help you use Maven from within the IDE, such as [M2Eclipse](http://www.eclipse.org/m2e/).
+If you are using an integrated development environment (IDE) such as [Eclipse](https://eclipse.org/ide/) or [IntelliJ](https://www.jetbrains.com/idea/), then they support plugins to help you use Maven from within the IDE, such as [M2Eclipse](http://www.eclipse.org/m2e/).

 Once you have your project setup with Maven, its time to add Terrier to your project.
 To do this, you will need to modify the Maven pom.xml file.
 In particular, you will need to copy/paste the following dependency definition into the `<dependencies>...</dependencies>` block of your pom.xml (if you do not have a dependencies block, you will need to add one).